FredrikBorgstrom/firebase_messaging_devtool/firebase_messaging_devtool/README.md

 **Messages not showing up?**
 * Verify your FCM configuration is working correctly by checking logs
-* Ensure you're calling `postFirebaseMessageToDevTools` with valid data
+* Ensure you have passed the whole RemoteMessage object to `postFirebaseMessageToDevTools`
 * Check that you've enabled the extension in DevTools when prompted

 ## Contributing